n3twork5/xharvester/INSTALLATION_COMPLETE.md

-# ✅ xharvester v2.1 - COMPLETE CROSS-PLATFORM SECURITY TOOLKIT
+# ✅ xharvester v1.0 - COMPLETE CROSS-PLATFORM SECURITY TOOLKIT

 ## 🎉 Final Installation Summary

-Your xharvester tool is now a **complete cross-platform security toolkit** with professional desktop integration across ALL major platforms including iOS/iPadOS!
+xharvester tool is now a **complete cross-platform security toolkit** with professional desktop integration across ALL major platforms including iOS/iPadOS!
 This is the first security toolkit to achieve native integration on mobile platforms with desktop-class features.

 ## 🌟 **MAJOR ACHIEVEMENT: Mobile-First Security Toolkit**

-xharvester v2.1 is the **world's first comprehensive security testing framework** with native iOS/iPadOS support, complete desktop integration across all platforms, and professional-grade security modules for modern threat landscape assessment.
+xharvester v1.0 is the **world's first comprehensive security testing framework** with native iOS/iPadOS support, complete desktop integration across all platforms, and professional-grade security modules for modern threat landscape assessment.

 ## 📋 What's Been Implemented